SuperOfficeDocs/superoffice-docs/docs/admin/index.md

 * [Import][8]
 * [Fields][9]

-## The Windows Admin app
+## The Windows Maintenance and Settings client

 Used for Windows client settings, replication, scripting, advanced import, options/SoLoader.

-To distribute Windows client software from third-party vendors you may use the [Options - SOLoader][11]
+To distribute Windows client software from third-party vendors you may use the [Options - SOLoader][11].

-[Replication][12] with Travel, area management, and satellite is only available in the Windows Client Settings.
+[Replication][12] with Travel, Area management, and Satellite is only available in the Windows Maintenance and Settings client.

-More [advanced imports][13] to fields not available in the web client, like to partner-defined tables created with our SODictionarySDK.
+More [advanced imports][13] to fields not available in the Web client, like to partner-defined tables created with our SODictionarySDK.

-Also [scripts][14] available in the Windows client only may be enabled in the Windows admin only.
+Also [scripts][14] available in the Windows client only may be enabled in the Windows Admin only.

+> [!NOTE]
+> Due to the SuperOffice 9 is distributed with Web client only, SuperOffice Maintenance and Settings client for SuperOffice 9 contains only the Import section.

 <!-- Referenced links -->
 [1]: https://community.superoffice.com/documentation/help/en/crm/9.2/webhelpadmin/index.htm#t=chap03%2FLicences_screen.htm